Sideways Stories from Wayside School

 We meet Myron, who has big ears, and was the best class president ever, but no one knew it.
 John, who has a big round head, and can only read words that are upside-down (and so must be taught to stand on his head).
 Kathy, who doesn't like you (she doesn't know you, but she doesn't like anyone).
 Todd, who is always in trouble and who saves the class from bank robbers.
 And Sammy, who is actually a dead rat.
 And of course, everyone else.

 Every story is silly; some are very silly, some are extremely silly, and some break the silliness barrier.
-Some are almost zen-like, some are dumb jokes, some are heavy on the morals, and some are the beginnings of elaborate jokes that will span all three books.
+Some are almost zen-like, some are dumb jokes, some are heavy on the morals, and some are the beginnings of elaborate jokes that will span all four books.
 They are all good fun.
 There is no real plot.

 Each story is about 2-4 pages long, fast moving, and engaging.
 At only 118 pages, the book goes by pretty fast no matter how you parcel it out, so it is a satisfying book to hand to a young reader or a good book for a series of short read-alouds.
 It is full of jokes and puns and odd ideas, so it is a good book to read along with a child who might not understand some of the silliness.
 This also means that kids can read it again and again and discover new things each time.
 I have been reading it every few years for as long as I can remember, and still enjoy it.
 It has aged surprisingly well, and is entirely relatable to children even 35 years after it was first published.